tobq/loadable/README.md

 - **Declarative**: Compose async operations with `useLoadable`, `useThen`, `useAllThen`, etc.
 - **Safe & Explicit**: Distinguish between `loading`, a `LoadError`, or real data in one type.
 - **Flexible**: Use a simple symbol or a class-based token with timestamps or custom fields.
+- **Caching**: Optionally store and retrieve data from memory, localStorage, or IndexedDB with minimal extra code.
 - **Familiar**: Similar to `useEffect`, but with a focus on minimal boilerplate.

 Get rid of manual loading checks and experience simpler, more maintainable React apps.
 Give **Loadable** a try today!